-The 2019 Richard Davis Awards will take place at Cheltenham Racecourse on Sunday 17th November.
+The winners of the 2019 Richard Davis Awards were announced at Cheltenham Racecourse on Sunday 17th November.
+They are:

 The Jockey Club Achievement Award - The top Award designed for those jockeys who have significantly achieved in pursuing their new chosen careers and is worth £3000 to the winner with two runners-up prizes of £500 each.